 The beginning of the St Lucia Estuary, the estuary mouth, is situated within the town of St Lucia at the Southern-most point of Lake St Lucia, within the province of KwaZulu Natal, South Africa.
-This area was proclaimed a World Heritage Site in 1999, and in 2007 the adjacent Wetland Park bordering St Lucia, was renamed the iSimangaliso Wetland Park, meaning “Place of Wonder” or “Miracle”.
+This area was proclaimed a World Heritage Site in 1999, and in 2007 the adjacent Wetland Park bordering St Lucia was renamed the iSimangaliso Wetland Park, meaning “Place of Wonder” or “Miracle”.
 The name iSimangaliso came from the Zulu proverb “ubone isimanga esabonwa ujeqe kwelama thonga” (“If you have seen miracles, you have seen what ujeqe saw in the land of the Thonga”).

-The St. Lucia Estuary is the largest estuarine system on the African Continent and boasts the largest single populations in South Africa of hippopotamus.
-The beautiful area of Isimangaliso Wetland Park is known for its phenomenal diversity and boasts of being South Africa’s third largest protected area, it is 332.000 hectares and cover an impressive distance of 200 km of coastline.
-Bird lovers will be in paradise as the area supports in excess of 500 bird species, include a number of rare wetland and marine varieties.
+The St. Lucia Estuary is the largest estuarine system on the African Continent and boasts the largest single populations in South Africa of the hippopotamus.
+The beautiful area of Isimangaliso Wetland Park is known for its phenomenal diversity and boasts of being South Africa’s third-largest protected area, it is 332.000 hectares and cover an impressive distance of 200 km of coastline.
+Bird lovers will be in paradise as the area supports in excess of 500 bird species, including a number of rare wetland and marine varieties.
 It is home of African elephants that roam the plains and hide in the fragrant forests but even rhino, leopard, zebra, eland, buffalo and kudu, along with majestic humpback whales, at certain times in the year.

-South Africa travel tips & Information: Activities in the Park
+Travel tips & Information: Activities in the Park

-Self-drive eastern and western shore section
+1. Self-drive eastern and western shore section

-Estuary boat cruise
+2. Estuary boat cruise

 This 2 hours boat trip, stopping at interesting sightings along the way, allows you to view hippopotamus and crocodiles.
-A wide variety of bird life including fish eagles, kingfishers and herons are normally spotted on the tour as well.
+A wide variety of birdlife including fish eagles, kingfishers and herons are normally spotted on the tour as well.

 From July to November, the Humpback and Southern Right whale dwell in the St. Lucia waters, during their annual migration to mate and calf.
 A boat tour is the best way to enjoy these colossuses of the sea and spot them and get as close as 50 meters.